 1. Eemax HA036240 240V 36 kW

-The Eemax HA036240 240V 36 kW landed in the top spot on our list of the best because it is one of the only water heaters that lets you adjust the temperature of your water to a specific degree, and you can even choose between using the water heater in Celsius or Fahrenheit.
+The Eemax HA036240 240V 36 kW landed in the top spot on our list of the greatest because it is one of the only models that lets you adjust the temperature of your water to a specific degree, and you can even choose between using the water heater in Celsius or Fahrenheit.

 A control knob twists to pick the minimum or maximum temperature, but you can also press this knob down when you want to change between temperature options.